go-home-io/website/content/systems/security/basic-auth.md

 ---
 {{<provider>}}

-This is a simple provider which looks for default Basic Auth header and validates against users in local file of secret storage.
+This is a simple provider which looks for default Basic Auth header and validates against users from a local file of secret storage.

 ### Local file

 File should be located in configs folder and named `_users`.

 To generate a password `user_pwd` for a new user `user_name` run:

 ```bash
 htpasswd -B -n user_name